Getting More for Less: Using Weak Labels and AV-Mixup for Robust Audio-Visual Speaker Verification: Experimentation

+Our proposed REPTAR model was trained on a Tesla V100 GPU.
+Batch size was set to 64 with 10 utterances per speaker.
+The Adam optimizer \cite{Kingma2015} was used with an exponentially decaying learning rate, initially set to 0.05 and decaying at a factor of 0.9 per epoch.
+Early stopping with a patience of 5 epochs was used to prevent overfitting.
+Multiple seeds were tested to demonstrate reproducibility of results.

-In order to evaluate the performance of the speaker verification system, the Equal Error Rate (EER) metric was calculated for each of the VoxCeleb1 test splits.
-The EER corresponds to the error rate at which the False Positive Rate (FPR) and False Negative Rates (FNR) are equal, and is a standard metric used for speaker verification \cite{Nagraniy2017}.
+The Equal Error Rate (EER) metric was calculated for each of the VoxCeleb1 test splits to evaluate the performance of the speaker verification system.
+EER corresponds to the error rate at which the False Positive Rate (FPR) and False Negative Rate (FNR) is equal, and is a standard metric used for speaker verification \cite{Nagraniy2017}.